alanng0000/Doc/Doc/Execute/System/Memory/a.md

-Execute System loads Execute Program from the permanent store to the addressable store.
+When Execute is switch on, Execute System loads Execute Program from the permanent store to the addressable store.